liuxiao1468/soft_robot_DEnKF/README.md

 ## Datasets
 #### Tensegrity_dataset
-Ask IKemoto-san for the dataset.
+Ask IKemoto-san for the dataset of the soft robot (ikemoto@brain.kyutech.ac.jp)

 ## Results